HAPS Selection for Hybrid RF/FSO Satellite Networks: Attenuation, Pointing Loss, and Temperature Variations

 \subsection{HAPS-Ground Station Communication}

-In the $H$ to $G$ communication, we adopt hybrid RF/FSO communication, where both RF and FSO communication can be selected at ground level depending on the channel characteristics.
+In $H_J$ to $G$ communication, we adopt hybrid RF/FSO communication, where RF or FSO communication can be selected at ground level depending on the channel characteristics.
 In other words, $G$ chooses the best link that maximizes the instantaneous SNR between $H_J$ and $G$.